Peter Andre Fund

 Our work at Cancer Research UK is funded solely by donations, so whatever you fundraise makes a huge difference and brings us one step closer to beating cancer sooner.

 Pete’s Champions offers you the chance to fundraise in your own way, from zumbathons™ to fancy dress parties or getting sponsored to take on a physical challenge.
-Champions will receive a thank you gift from Pete based on how much they raise by the end of March 2015 when the challenge concludes.
-Everyone who raises £2,000 or over will receive an invitation to a meet and greet with Pete, alongside other special gifts.
+Champions The campaign runs for 6 months of the year, usually between October/November – March/April.
+Champions will receive a thank you gift from Pete based on how much they raise by the end of the challenge with everyone who raises £2,000 or over receiving an invitation to a meet and greet with Pete, alongside other special gifts.

 Know your body, know what’s right for you